rnkn/fountain-mode/README.md

 The following features are supported:

-- multiple levels of syntax highlighting for all elements
+- multiple levels of syntax highlighting for all elements (see below)
 - auto-indentation: character, parenthetical, dialog, transition and centered text elements (display only, does not modify file contents)
 - add/remove continued dialog to successively speaking characters